 Do you crave crunchy foods?
 If so, why do you think that is?

-There are many reasons why people crave crunchy food.
+There are many reasons why people crave crunchy food, like pickles or chips.
 Some people may just want to eat something delicious and enjoy the sound of crunching.

 Other people might because they’re stressed or have a habit of chewing on things.